-Maximum 46.67 hours: Professional development activities may include developing or teaching a new HR courses for credit at a university, college, institute, or workplace.
+Maximum 46.67 hours: Professional development activities may include developing or teaching a new HR course for credit at a university, college, institute, or workplace.
 Credit is only awarded for the first time a course is developed or taught.
 This category will be of particular interest to academics, consultants, and corporate trainers.

 Category D – Significant Work Projects/Initiatives

 Maximum 50 hours: Professional development activities include significant first-time human resources management program or project or secondments and special assignments.

 Category E – Research or Publication